opalj/opal/CONTRIBUTING.md

 If you have problems creating a pull-request that has only one commit, create the pull request w.r.t. some new (articial) branch.
 However, you always have to ensure that the pull request is minimal!

 ## Do not create pull requests w.r.t. the master branch
 A pull request w.r.t. the master branch will directly be rejected.
-Integration with the master branch is always only done aber thourough testing.
+Integration with the master branch is always only done afer thourough testing by the main developer.

 ## Copyright Information
 The copyright information (BSD License) was added to the file.
 This is an open-source project and we have to make sure that no one adds non open-source code.
 If you add other resources (icons etc.) to the project make sure that a license file is also found in the commit!